eloidieme/GLmacOS/README.md

 ### Usage

-The example app just displays a gradient-colored triangle over a dark green-blueish background.
+The example app displays cubes with textures and features a moving and rotating camera.